cepdnaclk/e20-CO227-TourMate/docs/README.md

 permalink: index.html

 # Please update this with your repository name and title
-repository-name: eYY-XXX-project-template
+repository-name: e20-CO227-TourMate
-title:
+title:TourMate
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title
+# TourMate

 ---